 We also have accounts on Twitter, Google Plus, Linkedin, Youtube and Vimeo.

 We’re free, we’re socially engaged and committed to our community.
 An expanding service that supports our culture, Kaniva News and Entertainment uses a variety of digital platforms to reach out to its audience.

-We have a radio programme on Planet FM 104.6 that provides people who are not internet users with information from our website.
 Recently, we expanded our services to include a musical group which promotes the composition and performance of new and traditional Tongan material through live performance and distribution through a range of digital platforms.